BabylonJS/Documentation/content/snippets/gamelets/Geodesic_Math.md

 ![Geodesic Sphere](/img/snippets/geo3.png)
 Fig 3 Geodesic Polyhedron mapped to Sphere

-More complex classes are formed by rotating, with restrictions, the isometric grid formed by the isosceles triangles that split each face.
+More complex classes are formed by rotating, with restrictions, the isometric grid formed by the equilateral triangles that split each face.

 ## Geodesic Classes

-An icosahedron is formed from 20 primary isosceles triangles.
+A regular icosahedron is formed from 20 primary equilateral triangles.
 Rather than rotating the underlying grid we demonstrate the classes by rotating a primary triangle on a fixed isometric grid.

 Rotations are formed by applying two positive integers m and n.
 From a fixed point O (0, 0) on the isometric grid form a point A (m, n) which is m horizontal units from O and n units along the positive gradient line.
-The primary triangle is formed with a point B such that OAB is an isosceles triangle.
+The primary triangle is formed with a point B such that OAB is an equilateral triangle.
 The Geodesic polyhedron so formed will be noted as GD(m, n) and its dual the Goldberg polyhedron as GP(m, n);

 ![primary 1](/img/snippets/geo5.png)
 Fig 4 Creating a GD(5, 2) on Isometric Grid